Index 2024

 Media landscape

 The population’s trust in the media has been one of the lowest in Europe for many years.
-A few large private groups like Alter Ego Media coexist alongside hundreds of online media outlets, which contributes to a high fragmentation of the media landscape.
-Similarly, a few entrepreneurs run an overwhelming majority of media outlets, while being involved in other highly regulated business sectors.
+A few large privately owned groups like Alter Ego Media coexist alongside hundreds of news sites, which contributes to a high fragmentation of the media landscape.
+Similarly, a few entrepreneurs run the vast majority of media outlets, while being involved in other highly regulated business sectors.
 Some of them have close ties to the country’s political elite.
 As a result, the press is very polarised.

 Political context

-The government spokesman is responsible for overseeing the public media, putting the latter’s editorial independence at risk.
-The broadcast regulator, National Council for Radio and Television (NCRTV), accused of being slow and inefficient, has not been significantly overhauled by the current government or the previous one.
-Overseen by the prime minister, the National Intelligence Service (EYP) was involved in the surveillance of journalists, many of whom were targeted by the Predator spyware.
+The government spokesperson is responsible for overseeing the public media, which endangers their editorial independence.
+The broadcasting regulator, the National Council for Radio and Television (NCRTV), accused of being slow and inefficient, has not been significantly overhauled by either the current or the previous government.
+The National Intelligence Service (EYP), which is overseen by the prime minister, was involved in the surveillance of journalists, many of whom were targeted by the Predator spyware.

 Legal framework

-Despite constitutional guarantees, press freedom has been challenged on the legislative level.
-New legislation passed by parliament, meant to provide citizens with better protection against arbitrary surveillance, in response to the “Predatorgate” wiretapping scandal, fall short of European standards.
-A new media bill established a controversial ethics committee.
-However, earlier amendments to the criminal code that allowed for a disproportionate restriction of press freedom on dubious legal grounds were eventually repealed.
+Despite constitutional guarantees, press freedom has been challenged at the legislative level.
+New laws passed by Parliament, meant to provide better protections for citizens against arbitrary surveillance, in response to the Predatorgate wiretapping scandal, fall short of European standards.
+A new media bill has led to the creation of a controversial ethics committee.
+Without any hard evidence, a journalist was convicted under the criminal code of spreading false information, while an amendment passed in 2023 increases the risk of journalists being jailed for defamation.

 Economic context